pyrooka/metabase-cubejs-driver/README.md

 # cubejs-metabase-driver
 Cube.js driver for Metabase.

-## Note
-The driver is under development so expect some bugs and missing features.
-If you find one of them please create an issue.
+**NOTE: The driver is under development so expect some bugs and missing features.
+If you find one please create an issue.**

+# Features
+- **Auto generate data model** from the schema fetched from the Cube.js API
+- **Auto create metrics** from the measures.
+(These metrics are "invalid" when you try to edit them but still usable in queries.)
+- Support for **native questions**
+- Support for **custom queries**

 # Installation
 ## Get the driver
 ### Download